AJ-Wuu/CodeBlood/MachineOrganization.md

   * ```int q[] = {1,2,3,4}; int* p = &q[2];``` indicates that p points to the address of q[2], and q points to the address of q[0].
 As integer has 4 bytes, ```p - q = 2```
   * Can re-assign pointers, CANNOT re-assign arrays (see arrays as CONSTANT pointers)
 ```
-void fun(int *p) {
+void fun(int *p) { //p is a new copy of the original pointer p, so the change to local p doesn't affect the value of the original p
   int q = 12;
-  p = &q; //q is a copy of the pointer p, so if we change q to point something else, p remains uneffected
+  p = &q;
 }
 void fun2(int **pptr) {
   static int q = 12; //static variables exist in memory even after functions return